bilias/rqwatch/README.md

 # Rqwatch

-Rqwatch is a quarantine monitoring and watch system for [Rspamd](https://rspamd.com), written in PHP.
+**Rqwatch** is a quarantine and map management system for [Rspamd](https://rspamd.com), written in PHP.

 It provides a web framework to monitor all incoming emails passing through your mail gateway, accessible by both administrators and recipient users.

 An API is available to insert data from Rspamd.
-This API is used by the Rspamd [Metadata Exporter plugin](https://docs.rspamd.com/modules/metadata_exporter) to export headers (both mail and Rspamd headers) and store that metadata in a database.
+This API is used by the Rspamd [Metadata Exporter plugin](https://docs.rspamd.com/modules/metadata_exporter) to export raw email and Rspamd headers and store that metadata in a database.

 Depending on the action taken by Rspamd and the configuration, raw emails can also be saved in a local quarantine storage to be examined and released by administrators or recipient users, if desired.

-Apart from quarantine monitoring, this system can also be used as a map management/provider for Rspamd, independently of other functionalities.
+Apart from quarantine monitoring, this system can also be used as a complete map management/distribution point for Rspamd, independently of other functionalities.

 <!-- [[_TOC_]] -->